inspire-eu-validation/view-service/iso-19128/at16-getcapabilities-keyword-node.md

 **Test method**

-This test only applies to [scenario 2](./README.md#scenarios).
-Otherwise the test case is skipped.

 * Send a getCapabilities request to the service endpoint.
 Into the response:

   * Check if is provided at least one [Keyword](#keyword) element with a keyword from the "Classification of Spatial data Services" (Part D.4)